 The Wind in the Willows is a timeless classic beloved by children and adults alike.
 Infused with the four different larger-than-life personalities of each of the protagonists, this work of art brings this story alive in an enchanting and unforgettable way.

 View this poster in our store.

-February 14, 2014 | Author: Katherine Collom | Category: Interesting discoveries, Quotes | No Comments »
+March 22, 2014 | Author: Katherine Collom | Category: Interesting discoveries, Quotes | No Comments »

 Being a writer is never easy and I think we can all appreciate the hard work a lot of our favorite authors put into creating the novels we love to read.
 Buzzfeed has created yet another cool book related list titled 25 Quotes That Will Inspire You To Be A Fearless Writer.
 All those who are published authors or aspiring writers will definitely be inspired by these quotes, but the rest of us who simply love reading good literature can also appreciate the sneak peak into the mysterious minds of our favorite writers.
 You can’t go wrong with encouraging words from the likes of Stephen King and Anthony Burgess!
 Enjoy!